Ever wondered what your sunscreen pH level is?

-Anything from the soil in the ground to the food you eat, to the water you drink, has a pH level.
-The pH scale, from 0 to 14 refers to how acidic or alkaline a substance is, where 0 is the most acidic, 14 is the most alkaline, and 7 is neutral When it comes to the pH level of your own skin, this generally sits anywhere between 4.5 and 5.5, meaning it’s slightly acidic.
+Anything from the soil in the ground to the food we eat and the water we drink, has a pH level.
+The pH scale, from 0 to 14 refers to how acidic or alkaline a substance is, where 0 is the most acidic, 14 is the most alkaline with 7 being neutral.

 When choosing beauty products, the pH levels will affect the way that your skin reacts.
-A beauty product – whether it’s makeup, moisturiser, or sunscreen – with an alkaline pH level will not only be uncomfortable to wear, it will potentially cause irritation or long-term damage to your skin.
+A beauty product – whether it’s makeup, skincare, or sunscreen – with an alkaline pH level will not only be uncomfortable to wear, it will potentially cause irritation or long-term damage to your skin (aka premature ageing).

-As pH levels are not often discussed when it comes to sunscreens, knowing their levels can be tricky.
-Choosing a sunscreen with a pH level in the safe range for skin is incredibly important for maintaining healthy, radiant skin, especially as we get older.
+pH levels are not often discussed when it comes to sunscreens, so knowing their levels can be challenging.
 Many brands aren’t transparent about their products’ pH levels, so be sure to choose a brand whose pH information is available.

 Read our recent blog What is the Best Sunscreen for Wearing with Makeup for more information.

 Our sunscreens also come in travel-sized spray bottles, which are perfect for keeping in your handbag, sports bag, or in your luggage.
 So, no matter where you’re headed, it’s easy to keep your favourite sunscreen handy and apply it on the go.